spaceitup/checkout-android/README.rst

     @Override
     public void onActivityResult(int requestCode, int resultCode, Intent data) {

-        if (requestCode != PAYMENT_REQUEST_CODE) {
+        if (requestCode != PAYMENT_REQUEST_CODE || data == null) {
             return;
         }
-        PaymentResult result = null;
+        PaymentResult result = data.getParcelableExtra(PaymentUI.EXTRA_PAYMENT_RESULT);

-        if (data != null && data.hasExtra(PaymentUI.EXTRA_PAYMENT_RESULT)) {
+        if (result == null) {
-            result = data.getParcelableExtra(PaymentUI.EXTRA_PAYMENT_RESULT);
+            return;
         }
-        if (resultCode == PaymentUI.RESULT_CODE_OK) {
+        String resultInfo = result.getResultInfo();

         // Operation request has been made and "result" contains
-            // an Interaction and optional OperationResult describing the operation result }
-        if (resultCode == PaymentUI.RESULT_CODE_CANCELED) {
+        // an Interaction and optional OperationResult describing the operation result if (resultCode == PaymentUI.RESULT_CODE_OK) {
+            Interaction interaction = result.getInteraction();
+            OperationResult operationResult = result.getOperationResult();
+        }

         //"result" contains a resultInfo and an optional Interaction and optional OperationResult.
-            //If the Interaction is null then the user closed the page before any request was made.
+        //If the Interaction is null then the user closed the page before any request was made. if (resultCode == PaymentUI.RESULT_CODE_CANCELED) {
-        }
-        if (resultCode == PaymentUI.RESULT_CODE_ERROR) {
-            // "result" contains a PaymentError explaining the error that occurred i.e. connection error.
+            Interaction interaction = result.getInteraction();
+            OperationResult operationResult = result.getOperationResult();
         }
     }